Popovtsy

-The Popovtsy (поповцы) or Popovschina (поповщина) are a Christian group in Russia which originated in the 17th century.
-They were one of the two main factions of Old Believers, along with the Bezpopovtsy ("priestless ones").
+The Popovtsy (поповцы) or Popovschina (поповщина) are a Christian group in Russia the originated in the 17th century.
+They were one of the two main factions of Old Believers, the other being the Bezpopovtsy ('priestless ones').

 Historical background

-After the reforms of Patriarch Nikon of Moscow in the 1650s, many members of the Russian Orthodox Church refused to acknowledge the changes which he had made to bring the church in line with the Greek Orthodox Church.
+After the reforms of Patriarch Nikon of Moscow in the 1650s, many members of the Russian Orthodox Church refused to acknowledge the changes that he had made to bring the church in line with the Greek Orthodox Church.

 As none of the bishops joined the Old Believers (except Bishop Paul of Kolomna, who was executed), ordained priests of the Old Rite would have soon become extinct.
 Two responses appeared to this dilemma: the priested Old Believers (поповцы, Popovtsy). and the priestless Old Believers (беспоповцы, Bezpopovtsy).
-As opposed to the Bezpopovtsy, the Popovtsy recognised the validity of the priesthood of clergy ordained by the State Church, receiving them into their fold, creating their own ecclesiastical structure, which would later break into a number of smaller movements (e.g., those who accepted the priesthood of the Belokrinitskaya hierarchy, the so-called Beglopopovtsy who rejected this hierarchy, the Belovodskaya hierarchy, etc.).
+As opposed to the Bezpopovtsy, the Popovtsy recognised the validity of the priesthood of clergy ordained by the state church, receiving them into their fold, and creating their own ecclesiastical structure, which would later split into a number of smaller movements (such as those who accepted the priesthood of the Belokrinitskaya Hierarchy, the so-called Beglopopovtsy who rejected the hierarchy, and the Belovodskaya Hierarchy).

-The Popovtsy represented the more moderate conservative opposition, who strove to continue religious and church life as it had existed before the reforms of Patriarch Nikon.
-They recognised ordained priests from the new style Russian Orthodox church who joined the Old Believers and who had denounced the Nikonian reforms.
-Popovtsy have priests, bishops and all sacraments, including the Eucharist.
+The Popovtsy represented the more moderate conservative opposition and strove to continue religious and church life as it had existed before Nikon's reforms.
+They recognised ordained priests from the new-style Russian Orthodox Church who joined the Old Believers and who had denounced the reforms.
+The Popovtsy have priests, bishops and all of the sacraments including the Eucharist.

 Spiritual centres of the Popovtsy

-In the 18th - 19th centuries, the Popovtsy lived in communities on the Vetka Island on the Sozh River, in Starodub, along the Irgiz River, in monasteries of the province of Nizhny Novgorod along the Kerzhenets River, although they were scattered throughout Russia and even far beyond its boundaries.
-In the late 18th - early 19th century their spiritual centre was located in Moscow at the Rogozhskoye cemetery.
+In the 18th and the 19th centuries, the Popovtsy lived in communities on Vetka Island, on the Sozh River' in Starodub, along the Irgiz River; and in monasteries in Nizhny Novgorod Province, along the Kerzhenets River.
+Howerver, they were scattered throughout Russia and even far beyond its borders.
+From the late 18th to the early 19th centuries, their spiritual centre was located in Moscow, at Rogozhskoye Cemetery.

 Edinovertsy

-Around 1800, a group of Popovtsy, mainly merchants from Moscow seeking the abrogation of discriminating legislation which obstructed their commercial activities, offered to acknowledge the leadership of the Synod of the Russian Orthodox State Church, on condition that they would be allowed to use the old books and rites.
-They came to be known as Edinovertsy and are generally not regarded as Old Believers, but rather Old-Ritualists.
+Around 1800, a group of Popovtsy, mainly merchants from Moscow seeking the abrogation of discriminating legislation, which obstructed their commercial activities, offered to acknowledge the leadership of the Synod of the Russian Orthodox Church if they would be allowed to use the old books and rites.
+They came to be known as Edinovertsy and are generally not regarded not as Old Believers, but rather Old Ritualists.

 Belokrinitskaya hierarchy

-In 1846, the Popovtsy convinced Metropolitan Ambrose Amvrosii (Popovich, 1791-1863), a deposed Greek Orthodox bishop of Bosnia (who had been removed under Turkish pressure) to become an Old Believer and to consecrate three Russian Old Believers priests as bishops.
+In 1846, the Popovtsy convinced Metropolitan Ambrose (Amvrosii Popovich, 1791-1863), a deposed Greek Orthodox bishop of Bosnia, who had been removed under Turkish pressure), to become an Old Believer and to consecrate three Russian Old Believer priests as bishops.
 In 1859, the number of Old Believer bishops in Russia had reached ten, and they established their own episcopate, the so-called Belokrinitskaya Hierarchy.